One of the most common questions I hear from new cat (or dog) parents is:

 In males, you will eliminate the risk of having testicular and prostate-related health problems.

 Female kitties often go into heat four to five days in three weeks during the breeding season and to call for mates, they yowl and urinate more frequently around the house.

 Males tend to pick fights with neighborhood rivals.

 Spaying or neutering is a healthy way to reduce or eliminate such sexual behaviors.

-Spaying or neutering your cat is also highly cost-effective.
-The cost of spaying or neutering your cat is far lower than the cost of having and caring for a kitten.
+Spaying or neutering is also highly cost-effective.
+The cost of spaying or neutering is far lower than the cost of having and caring for a kitten.

 At What Age Should I Spay/Neuter My Cat?

-You can take your cat to the veterinarian for spaying/neutering as young as eight weeks old.
+You can take your kitten to the veterinarian for spaying/neutering as young as eight weeks old.

 Performing the procedure this early drastically reduces the potential for complications.

 Experience and case studies have shown that cats that undergo the procedure between eight weeks and six months of age have a lower risk of physical or behavioral problems, as compared with those that go through the surgery later.